 Bookbird, journal of International Children’s Literature.

 The Caribbean Writer is an international, refereed, literary journal with a Caribbean focus, founded in 1986 and published annually by the University of the Virgin Islands.
 Its mission is to publish quality writing by established writers that reflects the culture of the Caribbean; promotes and foster a strong literary tradition; and serves as an institute for the development of emerging writers.
 See submission details and information on the available literary prizes at thecaribbeanwriter.org or email them firstname.lastname@example.org.
+I have successfully placed a number of short stories, poems, and one play excerpt with them.
+ETA: Please note, submission is now online only.

 Chicken Soup for the Soul – You know the franchise; well, it’s a paying market but no mention of royalties only a one time fee.
 They welcome inspirational and personal stories and poetry.
 More here.